EDCO Regional Economic Development Professional Development Event

 1:00 PM Session 3: In-House Economic Strategy Development

 In 2021, the Town of Whitby developed its first in-house economic development strategy.
 This session will explore the approach to developing a strategy, the process and lessons learned.
-The session also draws from the Region of Durham’s business retention and expansion practices for the local food sector in rural Durham.
+The session also draws from the Region of Durham’s in-house agriculture strategy development process and lessons learned.

 2:15 PM Break 2